 These types of things shouldn’t come as a surprise when they occur.
 There’s a core repertoire of P&W favorites that have been recorded and scored in a variety of different keys.
 One of the main qualifications for a good P&W director is being able to take a chart in one key, a recording in another key, and create a new chart in a third key, with transposed copies for guitars with capos in a fourth key.
 One of the main jobs is just juggling keys and keeping track of the arrangements.

 I was playing for one church group where they gave us MP3 copies, and lead sheets written in staff for piano and vocal.
 The bass player played the left hand of the piano part.
 The lead sheet format took up three or four pages per song.
-In many of these songs, the individual parts art that difficult, but the verse/chorus/bridge arrangements are often complicated.
+In many of these songs, the individual parts arn’t that difficult, but the verse/chorus/bridge arrangements can be complicated.

 I rewrote my chord charts, and got the other cues about how to play my guitar part from the MP3.
 By rewriting my chart, I had a chart with only the information that I needed.
-It condensed down to only two pages, so I didn’t have to turn pages.
+Each song was condensed down to only one or two pages, so I didn’t have to turn pages.

 I never understood how you are supposed to turn pages while you’re performing.
 We did it in orchestra by having two people reading from the same stand, so only one had to drop their part to turn the page.